Table of Contents:

 - Arrange for appropriate cleaning of the isolation area and work areas involved – (details at Section 7).

-- The HSE will inform any staff/parents who have come into close contact with a diagnosed case via the contact tracing process.
+The HSE will inform any staff/parents who have come into close contact with a diagnosed case via the contact tracing process.
 The HSE will contact all relevant persons where a diagnosis of COVID-19 is made.
 The instructions of the HSE should be followed and staff and pupil confidentiality is essential at all times.
 School staff should be encouraged to download the HSE COVID-19 tracker app to assist Public Health for contract tracing purposes.
 Both in and out of the school setting (see section 5.1).

-Additional considerations for those with Supplementary Educational Needs/Care Needs
+Additional considerations for those with Special Educational Needs

 Children who are unable to wash their hands by themselves should be assisted to clean their hands using soap and water or a hand sanitiser (if their hands are visibly clean) as outlined previously.